-Patrick F. Maroney is the Kathryn Magee Kip Professor in the Department of Risk Management/Insurance, Real Estate and Legal Studies.
-He has been a faculty member at The Florida State University since 1981.
+Patrick F. Maroney is a Professor Emeritus in the College of Business at Florida State University.
+He served as the Kathryn Magee Kip Professor in the Department of Risk Management/Insurance, Real Estate and Legal Studies where he began as a faculty member in 1981.
 He served as the director of the Florida Catastrophic Storm Risk Management Center from 2008-2012.
 Prior to that position he served as the associate dean for Graduate programs in the College of Business from 2003 until January 2008.
-He also served as the Chairman of the Risk Management and Insurance Department from 1994 until fall semester of 2001.
+He also served as the Chairman of the Risk Management and Insurance Department from 1994 until 2001.

 Greg Baker received a B.S. in Risk Management/Insurance from The Florida State University and holds a Master’s degree from Boston University in Insurance Management.
 He joined ThompsonBaker in 1970 and serves as Chairman and Commercial Lines Account Executive.
 He holds the Chartered Property and Casualty Underwriter (CPCU), Chartered Life Underwriter (CLU), and Chartered Financial Consultant (ChFC) designations.
 Actively involved in the community, Greg serves on the President’s Council of Flagler College and is a member of the St. Augustine Kiwanis Club.
 He is a former Mayor of St. Augustine, past Chairman of the Board of Flagler Hospital, and past Chairman of the Florida Association of Insurance Agents (FAIA).
 Also, he is a former President of the St. Augustine/St. Johns County Chamber of Commerce, a former trustee of the Independent Colleges and Universities of Florida, and First Floridian Insurance Company, a former Travelers subsidiary.